AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. index:: Add To Extending Project

 Once you load a project extension in GPS, most things are transparent to the extension.
-If you open a file through the :menuselection:`File --> Open From Project` dialog, the files found in the local directory of the extension project are picked up first.
+If you open a file through the :menuselection:`Find --> Find File in Project` dialog, the files found in the local directory of the extension project are picked up first.
 Build actions create object files in the project extensions' directory, leaving the original project untouched.